 What are semi-occluded vocal tract exercises?

 To give you some reference, we’re talking about anything that obstructs the airway when singing.
-Whether that comes from pursing the lips when blasting out your morning Lip Trill or from a short piece of plastic (aka a straw), we have a whole host of semi-occluded vocal tract exercises at our disposal which all have a differing effect on the vocal apparatus.
+Whether that comes from pursing the lips when blasting out your morning lip trill, or from a short piece of plastic (aka a straw), we have a whole host of SOVT exercises at our disposal which all have a differing effect on the vocal apparatus.
 Before we dig into this tool kit, let’s get a bit geeky and understand what in blue blazes is actually going on behind the occlusion.

 The science behind SOVTs